-In NSW if you and your former partner agree to change your child's name, all that is needed to make the change is to file an 'Application for a Change of Name' with the Registry of Births Deaths and Marriages.
+In NSW if you and your former partner agree to change your child's name, to implement the change of name both parents must complete and register an "Application for a Change of Name" with a Registry of Births Deaths and Marriages.

-There have been many cases before the Court commenced by parents who cannot agree on what surname their child should use.
-This often happens following separation or upon a parent wanting to use the surname of a new partner.
+Since the enactment of the Family Law Act there has been significant litigation by parents about what surname their child should use.
+This often happens following separation or upon a parent choosing to use the surname of a new partner.

-A Court can make Orders to stop you or your former partner from using a different specific surname and can also make Orders requiring you or your former partner to ensure that your child is only known by a specific surname.
+A Court can make Orders to restrain and prohibit you or your former partner from using a specific surname and may also make Orders requiring you or your former partner to ensure that your child is known only by a specific surname.

-If an application to change your child's name is made the Court will take into consideration the following matters:
+If your family law matter comes before the Court for an application to change your child's name the factors that a Court will take into consideration are:

 Author: Matthew Carney